California State Assembly: Meeting chamber

 The chamber's green tones are based on the House of Commons of the United Kingdom.
 The dais rests along a wall shaped like an "E", with its central projection housing the rostrum.
 Along the cornice appears a portrait of Abraham Lincoln and a Latin quotation: legislatorum est justas leges condere ("It is the duty of legislators to pass just laws").
 Almost every decorating element is identical to the Senate Chamber.

 Candidate qualifications

-To run for the Assembly, a candidate must be a United States citizen and a registered voter in the district at the time nomination papers are issued, and may not have served three terms in the State Assembly since November 6, 1990.
+To run for the Assembly, a candidate must be a United States citizen and a registered voter in the district at the time nomination papers are issued, and meet the criteria of the term limits described above.
 According to Article 4, Section 2(c) of the California Constitution, the candidate must have one year of residency in the legislative district and California residency for three years.

 Employees

 The chief clerk of the Assembly, a position that has existed since the Assembly's creation, is responsible for many administrative duties.
 The chief clerk is the custodian of all Assembly bills and records and publishes the Assembly Daily Journal, the minutes of floor sessions, as well as the Assembly Daily File, the Assembly agenda.
 The chief clerk is the Assembly's parliamentarian, and in this capacity gives advice to the presiding officer on matters of parliamentary procedure.
 The chief clerk is also responsible for engrossing and enrolling of measures, and the transmission of legislation to the governor.

 The Assembly also employs the position of chaplain, a position that has existed in both houses since the first legislative session back in 1850.
 Currently, the chaplain of the Assembly is Imam Mohammad Yasir Khan, the first chaplain historically that practices Islam.

 The position of sergeant-at-arms of the Assembly has existed since 1849; Samuel N. Houston was the first to hold this post, overseeing one deputy.
 The sergeant-at-arms is mostly tasked with law enforcement duties, but customarily also has a ceremonial and protocol role.
 Today, some fifty employees are part of the Assembly Sergeant-at-Arms Office.